vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 - VMware NSX-T Data Center Networking
 - vSphere Networking (VDS)

-**Note:** The scope of this document is limited to vSphere Networking.
+**> Note** The scope of this document is limited to vSphere Networking.

 ## Tanzu Kubernetes Grid on vSphere Networking with NSX Advanced Load Balancer

 Tanzu Kubernetes Grid when deployed on the vSphere networking uses the distributed port groups to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
 All hosts from the cluster where Tanzu Kubernetes clusters are deployed are connected to the distributed switch that provides connectivity to the Kubernetes environment.

-You can configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid as:
+You can configure NSX ALB in Tanzu Kubernetes Grid as:

-- A load balancer for workloads in the clusters that are deployed on vSphere.
+- L4 load balancer for an application hosted on the TKG cluster
-- The L7 ingress service provider for the workloads in the clusters that are deployed on vSphere.
+- The L7 ingress service provider for the application hosted on the TKG cluster
-- The VIP endpoint provider for the control plane API server.
+- L4 load balancer for the Kubernetes cluster control plane API server.

-Each workload cluster integrates with NSX Advanced Load Balancer by running an Avi Kubernetes Operator (AKO) on one of its nodes.
+Each workload cluster integrates with NSX ALB by running an NSX ALB Kubernetes Operator (AKO) on one of its nodes.
 The cluster’s AKO calls the Kubernetes API to manage the lifecycle of load balancing and ingress resources for its workloads.

 ## NSX Advanced Load Balancer Components

-NSX Advanced Load Balancer is deployed in Write Access Mode in the vSphere environment.
-This mode grants NSX Advanced Load Balancer Controller full write access to the vCenter which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.
-The core components of NSX Advanced Load Balancer are as follows:
+NSX ALB is deployed in Write Access Mode in the vSphere environment.
+This mode grants NSX ALB Controller full write access to the vCenter which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.
+The core components of NSX ALB are as follows:

-- **NSX Advanced Load Balancer Controller** - NSX Advanced Load Balancer Controller manages Virtual Service objects and interacts with the vCenter Server infrastructure to manage the lifecycle of the service engines (SEs).
-It is the central repository for the configurations and policies related to services and management, and it provides the portal for viewing the health of VirtualServices and SEs and the associated analytics that NSX Advanced Load Balancer provides.
+- **NSX Advanced Load Balancer Controller** - NSX ALB Controller manages Virtual Service objects and interacts with the vCenter Server infrastructure to manage the lifecycle of the service engines (SEs).
+It is the central repository for the configurations and policies related to services and management, and it provides the portal for viewing the health of VirtualServices and SEs and the associated analytics that NSX ALB provides.

 - **NSX Advanced Load Balancer Service Engine** - The service engines (SEs) are lightweight VMs that handle all data plane operations by receiving and executing instructions from the controller.
 The SEs perform load balancing and all client- and server-facing network interactions.

-- **Cloud -** Clouds are containers for the environment that NSX Advanced Load Balancer is installed or operating within.
+- **Cloud -** Clouds are containers for the environment that NSX ALB is installed or operating within.
 During initial setup of NSX Advanced Load Balancer, a default cloud, named Default-Cloud, is created.
 This is where the first controller is deployed into Default-Cloud.
 Additional clouds may be added, containing SEs and virtual services.

-- **Avi Kubernetes Operator (AKO)** - It is a Kubernetes operator that runs as a pod in the Supervisor Cluster and Tanzu Kubernetes clusters, and it provides ingress and load balancing functionality.
-AKO translates the required Kubernetes objects to NSX Advanced Load Balancer objects and automates the implementation of ingresses, routes, and services on the service engines (SE) through the NSX Advanced Load Balancer Controller.
+- **NSX ALB Kubernetes Operator (AKO)** - It is a Kubernetes operator that runs as a pod in the Supervisor Cluster and Tanzu Kubernetes clusters, and it provides ingress and load balancing functionality.
+AKO translates the required Kubernetes objects to NSX ALB objects and automates the implementation of ingresses, routes, and services on the service engines (SE) through the NSX ALB Controller.
 - **AKO Operator (AKOO)** - This is an operator which is used to deploy, manage, and remove the AKO pod in Kubernetes clusters.
 This operator when deployed creates an instance of the AKO controller and installs all the relevant objects like:
   - AKO `StatefulSet`
   - `ClusterRole` and `ClusterRoleBinding`